NVIDIA-Merlin/HierarchicalKV/README.md

 Your environment must meet the following requirements:

 - CUDA version >= 11.2
-- NVIDIA GPU with compute capbility 8.0, 8.6, or 8.7
+- NVIDIA GPU with compute capability 8.0, 8.6, or 8.7

 ## Benchmark